Geeks in Phoenix

 How to clean up and reset Mozilla Firefox

-I've shown how to clean up and reset Google Chrome and Internet Explorer, so this article shouldn't be any surprise.
-What might surprise you is that I have all three browsers installed on my personal computer, and Firefox is my default browser.
-Each has its pros and cons, but since Firefox is a product of the Mozilla Foundation (a non-profit organization), I prefer to support them.
+I've shown how to clean up and reset Google Chrome and Microsoft Edge, so this article shouldn't be a surprise.
+What might surprise you is that all three browsers are installed on my personal computer, and Firefox is my default browser.
+Each has pros and cons, but since Firefox is a product of the Mozilla Foundation (a non-profit organization), I prefer supporting them.

-I've always thought of Mozilla Firefox as a cross between Internet Explorer and Google Chrome, having the best elements.
-Case in point is the way you can access the options in Firefox.
+I've always considered Mozilla Firefox a cross between Internet Explorer and Google Chrome, having the best elements.
+A case in point is how you can access the options in Firefox.
 You can either use the Menu button in the upper right-hand corner (the button with three (3) horizontal bars, similar to the three dots in Chrome) or enable the Menu Bar on top of the browser window (similar to Internet Explorer).

 The Firefox Menu Bar and Menu Button locations

-To get the Menu Bar, just right-click the blank area above the Address Bar and select Menu Bar.
-And some options can only be accessed by using the Menu Bar, but I'll talk about that later in this article.
+To get the Menu Bar, right-click the blank area above the Address Bar and select Menu Bar.
+Some options can only be accessed using the Menu Bar, but I'll discuss that later in this article.

 Let's start with the necessary options.
-If you're using the Menu Button, select Options; if you're using the Menu Bar, select the Tools pull-down menu and then Options.
+If you're using the Menu Button, select Settings; if you're using the Menu Bar, select the Tools pull-down menu and then Settings.
 This will bring up the Firefox preferences.
-On the left-hand side is a list with several selections; General, Home, Search, Privacy & Security, Sync, Extensions & Themes, and Firefox Support.
+On the left-hand side is a list with several selections; General, Home, Search, Privacy & Security, Sync, Firefox Labs, More from Mozilla, Extensions & Themes, and Firefox Support.

-The next section is Applications.
-Here you can choose what happens when you select different actions, like when you click on a mailto: link.
-Nothing really out of the ordinary here.
-I would just review them to make sure everything looked good.
+Right below Downloads is Applications.
+Here you can choose what happens when you select different actions, like when you click a mailto: link.
+There is nothing really out of the ordinary here.
+I would review them to make sure everything looked good.
 If you think something is questionable, just change the action.
-You can always change it back if it doesn't work the way you want it to.
-Also in this category is the Firefox Updates section, make sure that Automatically install updates is selected.
+You can always change it back if it doesn't work how you want it to.
+Below Files and Applications is the Firefox Updates section; make sure that Automatically install updates (recommended) is selected.

-The second panel is Home and is anything to do with your homepage, new windows, new tabs, and the Firefox Home screen itself.
-If Firefox has been modified by a malicious piece of malware/adware, you'll want to check the New Windows and Tabs settings to make sure that it's not opening up malicious web pages when it starts up.
-If any of the settings have been changed, you can reset Firefox back to the default settings by clicking on the Restore Defaults button in the Home section's upper-right corner.
+The second panel is Home and includes Homepage and new windows, New tabs, and the Firefox Home Content.
+If Firefox has been modified by a malicious piece of malware/adware, you'll want to check the Homepage and new windows and New tabs settings to ensure they are not opening up malicious web pages when Firefox starts.
+If any of the settings have been changed, you can reset Firefox back to the default settings by clicking on the pull-down menu and selecting Firefox Home (Default).

 The next panel on the left-side menu is Search.
 This is where you configured how Search works in Firefox.